 Attentiveness refers to the child's ability to focus attention and concentrate.
-This enhances academic learning, including language acquisition and problem solving, as well as social skills and cooperation.
+This enhances academic learning, includinglanguage acquisition and problem solving, as well as social skills and cooperation.

-Indicators and Examples in the Context of Daily Routines, Activities, and Play a.
-Displays ability to pay attention when engaged in an activity.

-- Claps every time they hear the /m/ sound in a poem as directed by the teacher. - Listens for the teacher to call their name and say the color they are wearing before getting up to wash hands, during a transition.

-b.
-Sustains attention when engaged in an age-appropriate activity.

-- Focuses on making a menu for the pizza parlor while others are rolling clay to make pizzas. - Continues to work on a puzzle while other children are playing musical instruments nearby.

-c.
-Ability to return to activities after distractions and interruptions.

-- Stops their art activity to join in a problem-solving discussion at the teacher's request and then returns to art activity.
+- a.
+Displays ability to pay attention when engaged in an activity. - Claps every time they hear the /m/ sound in a poem as directed by the teacher. - Listens for the teacher to call their name and say the color they are wearing before getting up to wash hands, during atransition. - b.
+Sustains attention when engaged in an age-appropriate activity. - Focuses on making a menu for the pizza parlor while others are rolling clay to make pizzas. - Continues to work on a puzzle while other children are playing musical instruments nearby. - c.
+Ability to return to activities after distractions and interruptions. - Stops their art activity to join in a problem-solving discussion at the teacher's request and then returns to art activity.
 Returns to the art project again after outdoor play. - Continues a construction project over several days, adding new pieces each day.

-STRAND 2: ATTENTIVENESS AND PERSISTENCE (Continued)